Civil registration

 Delayed registration with the social insurance office can also cause problems for access to health insurance and the right of a parent to be at home with a sick or newly-born child and get paid the appropriate rate.

 Persons who are not residing in Sweden but need to have contact with Swedish authorities could be assigned a Coordination number by the Tax authority.
 For example, asylum seekers who are working in Sweden will need a Coordination number.[6]
 Coordination numbers are assigned upon requests from other public authorities or upon request from the concerned individual.
-In 2022, the Swedish Government proposed changes in the registry system and to introduce three different types of coordination numbers, clarifying whether the identity has been assessed as proven, probable, or uncertain.
-For the highest level of coordination number, proven identity, the applicant must appear in person at the Tax authority, this may include registering fingerprints.
-The Parliament approved the proposed changes that will enter into force in 2023.[7]
+In September 2023, changes in the registry system were made introducing three different types of coordination numbers, clarifying whether the identity has been assessed as confirmed, probable, or uncertain.
+For the highest level of coordination number, confirmed identity, the applicant must appear in person at the Tax authority, this may include registering fingerprints.
+Coordination number upon the request of the individual will only be assigned if the individual’s identity can be confirmed.
+In practice, passports, travel document (or EU identity card for EU citizens) can be accepted to confirm identity.

 [2] Migration Agency, ‘Children born in Sweden’, available at: http://bit.ly/2FbnVt1.